 How much should managed IT cost?
 A plain guide to UK pricing models

 UK managed IT support typically runs from around £40 to £150 per user per month, with the price set by the support level, the security included, and how much of the work the provider truly owns.
 Most small and mid sized businesses sit in the middle of that range.
+Larger organisations, from around 50 staff upwards, usually move away from a per-seat rate card and agree a fixed monthly figure scoped to the whole estate instead.
 The number on its own means little until you know exactly what it buys.

 The short version